Often people come to me and ask for my investment strategies for the market. While I do not have a crystal ball, I certainly have an opinion.

 What Is a Proactive Investor to Do?

-While I believe in a long-term investment strategy, this does not mean sticking your head in the sand when external facts change.
+While I believe in a long-term investment strategies, this does not mean sticking your head in the sand when external facts change.
 I always recommend staying diversified, as the unexpected often happens, particularly in “late cycle” economic expansions.
 However, there are several things proactive investors can do to improve their situation:

 - Ponder Your Investment Strategy Before Portfolio Shifts: Before you do anything with your portfolio, think about if making any changes to your portfolio is consistent with your long-term strategy.
 For instance, if you are a long-term investor (10+ year time horizon), then current events may not affect your portfolio strategy.
 If you do not have a long-term strategy, then this should be your priority, rather than making changes in your portfolio.